 William Engblom

-Dr. Engblom joined the Aerospace Engineering Department in 2013, and has also been a faculty member in the ERAU Mechanical Engineering Department since 2006.
+Dr. Engblom joined the College of Engineering in 2005 to help start the Mechanical Engineering Department and has been a Professor in the Aerospace Engineering Department since 2014.
 He teaches and conducts research in the area of computational fluid dynamics, propulsion, and aerodynamics.
-He is an AIAA Associate Fellow and has published more than 70 conference paper, journals, and reports involving the development or application of high-fidelity computational fluid dynamics (CFD) and multi-disciplinary numerical simulations.
+He is an AIAA Associate Fellow and has published more than 70 conference papers, journals, and reports with an emphasis on the development and application of high-fidelity computational fluid dynamics (CFD) and multi-disciplinary numerical simulation.

-As PI, he has managed nearly $2M in funded research while at ERAU.
-Projects include:
+As PI, he has managed more than $3M in funded research while at ERAU.
+Largest projects include:

 Prior to joining ERAU, Dr. Engblom conducted numerical research for the Hyper-X and Quiet Aircraft Technology programs while at NASA Glenn Research Center, and for the Delta and Titan launch vehicle programs while at The Aerospace Corporation.